 - Discuss goals, concerns and bring up questions you have about your college career.

 - Meet with your advisor a few times a semester, not just when you are ready to schedule courses or have a problem.

-- Become familiar with College resources and academic policies
+- Become familiar with University resources and academic policies.

 - As a full-time student, you are responsible for making and keeping appointments with your advisor for academic counseling during pre-registration to avoid late fees and to ensure class selection.